Definition of Icterus

 Jaundice is the only condition causing yellow sclerae.
 Other causes of yellow discoloration of the skin, but where the sclera remain normal are:

-- Carotenaemia/Xanthoderma: Usually due to excessive consumption of carotene – carrots and mangoes
+- Carotenaemia/Xanthoderma: Usually due to excessive consumption of carotene – carrots or hypothyroidism

 - Lycopenaemia: Excessive consumption of tomatoes